Guannan-Wang/GOMCL/README.md

 #### Note:

-OBO file can be downloaded from http://purl.obolibrary.org/obo/go.obo or http://purl.obolibrary.org/obo/go/go-basic.obo (more explanations for obo file can be found here: http://geneontology.org/docs/download-ontology/)
+OBO file can be downloaded from http://purl.obolibrary.org/obo/go.obo or http://purl.obolibrary.org/obo/go/go-basic.obo (more explanations for obo files can be found here: http://geneontology.org/docs/download-ontology/)

 ## Prerequisites
 * python 2.7